Gloucestershire Warwickshire Railway: 2011 (Chicken Curve)

 In January 2011 the railway was damaged by another landslip just east of Winchcombe station at Chicken Curve.
 The landslip severed the railway in two; it was very similar to the one at Gotherington, but closer to the middle of the route.
 It was estimated that the cost of the repair work would be £850,000; funds for the repair were successfully raised.
 During the repair period a DMU service was run from Toddington up to the extension at Laverton; since the earlier Gotherington slip had been repaired, steam trains ran from Winchcombe to Cheltenham Race Course, the steam locomotive maintenance facilities temporarily being transferred to Winchcombe.
 The Chicken Curve landslip was repaired over the summer of 2012, and the GWSR was once again operational as a single unified line from Cheltenham Race Course to the site of Laverton Halt, a total of 12 route miles in length at that time.

 2019 (Gotherington)

 Following extended heavy rain, one side of the embankment south of Gotherington station slipped.
 This was first discovered in November 2019, and worsened to the extent that no trains could run in January 2020.
 Following remedial works, the line reopened on 7 March 2020, in time for the regular Cheltenham race trains to run.
 Work is still ongoing to finish off the site.
-The total cost of repairs is expected to be £500,000; an emergency appeal has been issued to raise £250,000 towards this cost due to the closure of the line following the coronavirus (COVID-19) outbreak.
+The total cost of repairs is expected to be £500,000; an emergency appeal has been issued to raise £250,000 towards this cost due to the closure of the line following the COVID-19 pandemic.